 There is a scarcity of indigenous ecosystems, and it is important that existing ecosystems are protected.
+The ecological health of the natural environment plays a critical role in the functionality of urban spaces and the quality of life within them.
+In addition to the intrinsic value of these ecosystems, they provide important habitat for threatened, at risk and taonga species, help regulate climate stressors, improve resilience and well-being, and enable customary practices.
 People should also continue to have opportunities to readily access high quality natural environments in urban areas, such as parks and reserves, to enjoy the broad range of environmental and social benefits they offer.

 The western Bay of Plenty is vulnerable to coastal hazards and exposed to other natural hazards including flooding, coastal erosion and inundation, tsunami, liquefaction, and landslides.
 Natural hazards are a significant issue when planning for growth, especially where there is pressure to increase development capacity due to an acute shortage of housing.
 In addition to protecting and enhancing our natural environment, we need to manage our risk from natural hazards and the effects of climate change by directing future growth and urban form away from these areas where appropriate.
 We have identified and mapped areas where there are intrinsic environmental and cultural attributes that must be protected from future land development, and areas to avoid which have critical constraints to development.
 This is to provide an understanding of where future investment and land development should be avoided.
 These areas are shown in Map 1 as 'No-Go' - Areas to Protect and Avoid.

 Areas with natural hazard susceptibility and other land constraints have been identified and mapped to direct growth away from these areas unless it can be demonstrated that the issues can be managed with risk mitigated to acceptable levels.
 These areas are shown in Map 2 'Go Carefully' - Precautionary approach to growth.
-Map 2a shows areas of flooding; Map2b highly productive land use classifications; Map 2c hazardous activities and industries list and archaeological sites; Map 2d land elevation; Map 2e land instability and Map 2f liquefaction and peat soils.
+Map 2a shows areas of flooding; Map 2b highly productive land use classifications; Map 2c hazardous activities and industries list and archaeological sites; Map 2d land elevation; Map 2e land instability and Map 2f liquefaction and peat soils.